zjshi/gt-pro/README.md

 Note: building a database for a large number of species may consume a lot of computing resource as well as take long time.
 We do not recommend to build large databases on a personal computer.

 GT-Pro chooses a default k=31 and both database building and metagenotyping code is heavily optimized over this choice.
 It does not take other k for database building.

+### Note on the use of GT-Pro on batch submission system

+Batch submission system may have RAM use restrictions that could cause automatic optimization to fail.
+If you see such an issue, we recommend to optimize it in a similar environment, with similar RAM, and then either use the resulting L and M parameters or the database transferably.
+If it is not possible to perform a optiomization in a similiar environment, non-optimal L and M may beused as well.
+Non-optimal parameters will only result in a mild drop in performance but will have drastic impact when they cause GT-Pro to breach the RAM limit of the computing environment.
+For such a reason, we recommend to use conservative values.